 Safe drinking water is a major issue for many people.
-In fact, a 2019 Gallup poll revealed that 83 percent of Southerners worry more about contaminated drinking water than climate change.
-Although regulations to test local water supplies, such as the Safe Drinking Water Act (SDWA), have been in place since 1974, public concern over the safety of water is on the rise.
-Recent water quality issues, such as the elevated levels of lead in drinking water found in Flint, Michigan and Newark, New Jersey, have only increased consumer interest nationwide.
+In fact, a 2022 Gallup poll revealed that 57 percent of Americans worry more about safe drinking water than climate change.
+Although regulations to test local water supplies–such as the Safe Drinking Water Act (SDWA)–have been in place since 1974, public concern over the safety of water is on the rise.
+Recent water quality issues found in cities–such as Jackson, Mississippi and Newark, New Jersey–have only increased consumer interest nationwide.

 According to the Alabama Department of Public Health (ADPH), an estimated 2.1 million Alabamians depend on groundwater as their primary source of drinking water.
 As much as 20 percent of these consumers use private water supplies, such as wells.
 Because of this, these individuals are responsible for guaranteeing the safety of their own drinking water.
 It is recommended that water testing be done at least once a year.
 If a well is shallow, the water should be tested more often since it is more prone to contamination.